About the Testing Center

 If you are not sure if you need a test, please contact the Advising Services or Enrollment Services before paying and scheduling a test.
 Test fees are non refundable and must be paid prior to testing.
 The fee for ALEKS can be paid online; all other fees can be paid at the cashiers' desk located on the 2nd floor of the FOSS building.

-We accept official,verifiable photo identification.
-For the GED, it must be state issued (driver's license, passport, tribal or military ID card.)
-School ID that includes a photo, is acceptable only for the Accuplacer test.
+We accept official, verifiable photo identification.
+For the GED, it must be a state issued (driver's license, passport, tribal or military ID card).
+School ID, that includes a photo, is acceptable only for ALEKS, make-up, and accommodated exams.

 Children are not permitted in the testing rooms and testing staff does not provide childcare.
 Please make childcare arrangements elsewhere while you are testing.